Peripheral Nerve Longitudinal Section Labeled

 5. Perineurium: Bundling the Axons

 Groups of axons, along with their endoneurium, are bundled together to form fascicles.
 These fascicles are surrounded by the perineurium, a thicker layer of connective tissue.
-The perineurium provides additional support and protection to the nerve fascicles and plays a crucial role in maintaining the blood-nerve barrier, protecting the nerve from harmful substances in the bloodstream.
-It also plays a role in regulating the flow of interstitial fluid within the nerve.
+Now, the perineurium provides additional support and protection to the nerve fascicles and is key here in maintaining the blood-nerve barrier, protecting the nerve from harmful substances in the bloodstream.
+It also plays a role in regulating the flow of interstitial fluid within the nerve Small thing, real impact..

 6. Epineurium: The Outermost Layer of Protection